jeremy9959/Math-3180-UConn/docs/syllabus.md

 ### Schedule

-The course will meet synchronously online on Tuesdays and Thursdays from 11:00 to 12:15 EST.
+The course will meet  Tuesdays and Thursdays from
+9:30 to 10:45 EST in Monteith 112.

 ### Topics

 Topics will include Linear Regression, Gradient Descent, Logistic Regression, Principal Component Analysis, and others as time permits.
-The course will include both (online) lectures and lab sessions.
+The course will include both  lectures and lab sessions.

 ### Assessment